megumiteam/iemoto/index.md

 ## watch

-If you utilize `grunt watch` or `gulp watch`, grunt(gulp) will watch the file editing and automatically minify them.
+If you utilize `grunt watch` or `gulp watch`, grunt(gulp) will watch the file editing and automatically compile and validate them.

 ```